Document Control via Multilevel Access Permissions

-docEdge DMS ensures that documents are easily available to the people who need it, and inaccessible and invisible to those who don’t need it or aren’t authorised to access it.
-Different type of access permissions can be controlled by user, group, role.
-This provides the ability to support advanced access control, and the flexibility to address even unforeseen needs that arise in the future.
+docEdge DMS allows us to define complete document control by setting multilevel of access permissions at the folder level, which contains documents.
+It ensures that documents are easily available to the people who need them.
+And, these documents remain inaccessible and invisible to unauthorized users.
+The software has the ability to support an advanced set of multilevel access permissions, and the flexibility to address even unforeseen needs that arise in the future.

-For example, an employment agreements can be tagged to selected employees, making the agreement visible to that user, their manager and to human resource department, but no one else.
-In the case of a management or organisation change, just change the manager property of the employee and all related documents become visible to the new manager.
+For example, an employment agreement visible to that employee, to the manager and to the human resource department, but no one else can see.
+In that case, if let’s say manager changes, we just need to change the manager access and all related documents become visible to the new manager.

-A project-based scenario could consist of using project documents that have project team members defined with metadata.
-Access permissions of documents can then be set by tagging them with the project to which they are associated such that they are visible only to members of the project team.
-This approach simplifies on-boarding new team members, and also makes it easy to allow external users such as partners and customers to securely access project-related documentation and participate in related processes and workflows.
+Another example, a project-based scenario that could consist of using project documents that have project team members defined with metadata.
+An authorized user can easily set access permissions of documents by tagging them with the associated project.
+And, making them visible only to members of the project team.
+This approach simplifies onboarding new team members.
+It also makes it easy to allow external users such as partners and customers to securely access project-related documentation and participate in related processes and workflows.

 Document Access Audits and Compliances

-And, in regulated and quality-intensive industries where audits can be conducted by customers, vendors and regulating bodies are required, in addition to consistently establishing and enforcing access control policies, docEdge DMS enables businesses to easily prove they are following required procedures and are in compliance with regulations and industry standards.
+Let us also talk about regulated and quality-intensive industries where audits can be conducted by customers, vendors and regulating bodies.
+Such industries need to be consistently establishing and enforcing access control policies on the basis of document access and routing.
+So, by adopting docEdge DMS software, it can be easy to prove that they are following the required procedures.
+Also, in compliance with regulations and industry standards.

 In docEdge DMS, you may have: